 Credit: @sistums on Instagram

-This winter ice sport in which teams slide stones across ice aiming for a target or “house” became surprisingly popular during the 2018 Winter Olympics, when the United States men’s curling team won its first-ever gold medal.
+This winter ice sport in which teams slide stones across ice aiming for a target or “house” became surprisingly popular during the 2018 Winter Olympics when the United States men’s curling team won its first-ever gold medal.
 Curling has a much longer history in New York, however, with team clubs throughout the state including one of the oldest in the country, the Utica Curling Club, founded in 1868.
 That club and others are good places to find information about how to get started with the sport.
 For those who want to try curling immediately, a few places in the state allow groups to rent a curling “sheet” or lane.

 Credit: @aaron_richardson on Instagram

 Few outdoor activities rival the rush of snowmobiling, and few places offer the terrain and climate to experience it the way you can in New York.
-The Adirondacks boasts more than 800 miles of groomed trails, hotels and other lodging that cater to snowmobilers, as well as the trails at Old Forge, considered the Snowmobile Capital of the East.
+The Adirondacks boasts more than 800 miles of groomed trails, hotels, and other lodgings that cater to snowmobilers, as well as the trails at Old Forge, considered the Snowmobile Capital of the East.
 I LOVE NY’s Snowmobiling in New York page has tips on licensing, rentals, and more, to help get out on the trails and experience the thrills of riding the state’s well-maintained trails.

 Mountain Coasters and Ziplining